giantswarm/docs/src/content/reference/kubectl-gs/template-nodepool.md

 ---
-title: kubectl gs template nodepool
+title: "'kubectl gs template nodepool' command reference"
 description: Reference documentation on how to create a manifest for a node pool using 'kubectl gs'.
 type: page
 weight: 10